-Directions: Even if you do not know the historical background of a picture, you can learn to read the clues it contains.
-When you analyze a picture, begin by considering the questions listed below:
+Directions: Even if you do not know anything about a picture, you can learn to read its clues.
+When you first look at a picture, think about some of the questions below:

 - 1. How is the picture different from pictures you have?
-Is it older?
-On different paper?
-Black and white or color?
-Etc. - 2.
-What are the main images in the picture? - 3.
+Is it older? - 2.
+What is the main image in the picture? - 3.
 Can you see words in or on the picture?
 What do they say? - 4.
 Who are the people in the picture?
 Do you know any of them? - 5.
 What are people wearing?
 (Hints: Are the clothes old?
 Are they for a special event?
 Do they tell you how hot or cold it is?) - 6.
 What time of year is it?
-What is the weather like? - 7.
+Can you tell what the weather is like? - 7.
 Are there buildings or landmarks you recognize? - 8.
 What jobs might the people in the picture have? - 9.
 Where do you think the picture was taken?
 (Hints: Was it taken in the desert or by an ocean?
 Are there clues about the building?
 Can you see a sign with the city or state name?)